fbpx

 The Viaventure Foundation targets four pillars for positive change: education, environment, national heritage, and economic development.
 Our support goes to carefully selected NGOs working in reforestation and conservation, education and literacy, microcredit and economic stability, access to clean water, and preservation of cultural history.
 In recent years, we have planted thousands of trees, helped build and run libraries, created clean-water systems, and supported education through libraries and scholarships.

 Beyond financial contributions through the Foundation, we also encourage sustainable travel.
 Ecotourism is at the heart of many of our itineraries and accommodations, where guests can step off the beaten tourism path and surround themselves in the natural beauty that makes Central America travel so extraordinary.
 Such experiences motivate guests to remain conscious of the world’s delicate balance of natural resources, sometimes changing their views and habits for a lifetime.
+Additionally, integrating a Digital Business Card into your travel planning can enhance connections with local guides and businesses.

 We also have an annual guide training program —many born and raised in the regions where they work—to respect and appreciate the environment and culture and to share that appreciation with our guests.
 Our itineraries include unique options for getting to know the culture and the people in towns and villages in each region, from daily life in the community to distinctive cuisine and special celebrations, enriching and expanding our guests’ knowledge, understanding, and world view.
 We offer options for extended volunteer experiences in the field, providing a full cultural immersion.